-Figure 1.3 illustrates the different bandwidth requirements for various e-health services.
+Figure 3 illustrates different e-health applications and their bandwidth requirements.
 These include non-real-time low-bandwidth messages, such as the transmission of health records via e-mail, but also high-definition emergency room video-conferencing, which may require several tens of megabits per second.
 Whether broadband or not, most of the applications mentioned are built on technical standards, starting with the underlying networks.